HybridScale/Entanglement-Cooling-Algorithm/README.md

 - **CPU:** The code is executed on CPUs using MPI.

 - **GPU:** The code is executed on GPUs using MPI.
-Only one Monte Carlo simulation is executed per GPU.
+Only one Monte Carlo simulation is run per GPU.
+If multiple Monte Carlo simulations are to be run, they are run in a sequential order.

 - **batchedGEMM:** The code is executed on (distributed) GPUs using MPI.
-Multiple Monte Carlo simulations are packed into one larger one and executed on the GPU.
+Multiple Monte Carlo simulations are packed into one larger one and executed simultaneously on the GPU.
 This approach achieves much higher performance than the previous two modes.

 ## Quick start